jberkus/jberkus.github.io/vote/candidate.md

 # The problem with plurality

-*An extreme candidate with a dedicated minority of followers more often wins over a generally liked candidate*
+*An extreme candidate with a dedicated minority of followers often wins over a generally liked candidate*

 ---